Derek Spencer

-Sir Derek Harold Spencer, KC (born 31 March 1936) is a British Conservative Party politician.
+Sir Derek Harold Spencer KC (31 March 1936 – 19 May 2023) was a British barrister and Conservative politician.
+He was Member of Parliament for Leicester South from 1983 to 1987 and for Brighton Pavilion from 1992 to 1997.
+During his latter term in Parliament, he was also Solicitor General for England and Wales.

 Education and career

-Born in Clitheroe, Lancashire, he was educated at Clitheroe Royal Grammar School and Keble College, Oxford.
-He served as a lieutenant in the King's Own Regiment from 1954 to 1956.
-He became a barrister in 1961 and 'took silk' as a QC in 1980.
+Born in Clitheroe, Lancashire, on 31 March 1936, he was educated at Clitheroe Royal Grammar School and Keble College, Oxford.
+He served as a lieutenant in the King's Own Royal Regiment from 1954 to 1956.
+He became a barrister in 1961 and took silk as a QC in 1980.

-He is a Master of the Bench, Gray's Inn.
+Spencer was a Master of the Bench, Gray's Inn.
+He became a bencher in 1991.
+After joining the chambers of Michael Havers, he was a barrister in the South Eastern Circuit.

 Political career

-Spencer was elected councillor for the Highgate ward on Camden London Borough council in 1978 and was re-elected in 1982, this time for the Swiss Cottage ward.
+Spencer was elected councillor for the Highgate ward on Camden London Borough Council in 1978 and was re-elected in 1982, this time for Swiss Cottage.
 Spencer resigned from Camden council after he was elected as the Member of Parliament (MP) for the Leicester South constituency in the Conservative landslide of 1983, by just 7 votes — the smallest margin in the country.
 He lost the seat back to Labour in 1987.

-He was elected for the marginal Brighton Pavilion seat in 1992, when he was knighted and appointed Solicitor-General.
+Spencer was elected for the marginal Brighton Pavilion seat in 1992, when he was appointed Solicitor-General, and knighted in the 1992 Special Honours.
+The Daily Telegraph described his politics as "robustly right-wing".

 As Solicitor General, he represented the government in several significant cases including Wingrove v UK (1997) about the application of blasphemy law under the Human Rights Act 1998.

 In 1997, however, he was defeated by Labour's David Lepper by 13,181 votes on a 13.5% swing.
+He returned to his previous career.